kickstartDS/storyblok-starter/README.md

    3. (Re-)login to the Storyblok CLI: `npm run storyblok-logout` followed by `npm run storyblok-logout`.
 The logout first ensures the CLI can actually see all projects, especially newly created ones (which would be likely for a starter like this) can error out otherwise.
 Use your Storyblok-Login and the region chosen when creating your Space here
    4. Run the project initialization: `npm run init`.
 This removes demo content, adds all the needed preset and demo content images (into distinct folders, as not to pollute your future project), all components and preset configuration, and creates an initial demo page
    5. Final small adjustment you need to make is to add your future site url in `.env` (variable `NEXT_PUBLIC_SITE_URL`)
-   6. You can now commit & push all the locally updated files (`git add --all && git commit -m "Initial Storyblok setup" && git push remote origin`):
+   6. You can now commit & push all the locally updated files (`git add --all && git commit -m "Initial Storyblok setup" && git push origin main`):
       - `cms/components.123456.json` is the automatically generated component schema, which was already part of the repository when forked (you can regenerate it with `npm run create-storyblok-config`).
 It now includes the correct asset references for visual component previews
       - `cms/presets.123456.json` is the same for presets, now with updated asset references for visual preset previews and correct space and component id references
       - `types/components-schema.json` is your live component schema pulled from Storyblok (seeded by `cms/components.123456.json`, this now includes all correct ids and references, pulled by `npm run pull-content-schema`)